-to be included in "law".
+- (iv) As the Code is made by the Commission under powers given to it under the FSC Act, it has the status of delegated or subsidiary legislation.
+A number of international standards require matters to be included in "law".
 As subsidiary legislation, the Code has the status of "law" in the BVI.
-A requirement in the Code

-- (a) must therefore be complied with by every person to whom it applies; - (b) has effect as law and therefore has the same legal force as if it had been contained in the FSC Act or in other financial services legislation; and - (c) is enforceable by the Commission [see "Enforcement of the Code" below]. - (v) The FSC Act [s.
-41(1)] states that the Code may be issued with respect to: - (a) the conduct required of licensees and of officers and agents of licensees; and - (b) any other matter that the FSC Act, or any other financial services legislation, requires or permits to be in the Code.
+A requirement in the Code- - (a) must therefore be complied with by every person to whom it applies; - (b) has effect as law and therefore has the same legal force as if it had been contained in the FSC Act or in other financial services legislation; and - (c) is enforceable by the Commission [see "Enforcement of the Code" below]. - (v) The FSC Act [s.
+41(1)] states that the Code may be issued with respect to- - (a) the conduct required of licensees and of officers and agents of licensees; - (b) any other matter that the FSC Act, or any other financial services legislation, requires or permits to be in the Code.